-Economists on Peace contributor Esteban F. Klor delves into the effectiveness of Israel’s counterterrorism policies.
+Economists on Peace contributor Esteban F. Klor delves into the effectiveness of Israel’s counterterrorism policies during the Second Intifada.

 Although it is commonly argued that government policies to deter terrorism and disrupt the operations of terror organisations tend to be effective, alternative theoretical models suggest that they may have a boomerang effect.
 According to this view, harsh measures of counterterrorism backfire by fostering hatred and attempts to exact revenge.
 In particular, while counterterrorism policies typically affect the general population, the effectiveness of counterterrorism policies depends on their ability to target terror organisations directly.

 A number of scholars studying insurgencies and counter-insurgencies have raised similar arguments.
 That literature posits that selective measures of violence are effective because they are consistent with a notion of fairness.
 In addition, they do not distort individuals’ incentives to join the insurgent group since selective violence punishes only those directly involved in acts of insurgency and terrorism.

 On the contrary, indiscriminate counter-insurgency measures backfire because they create new grievances, fail to generate a clear structure of incentives, and allow insurgents to solve collective action problems.
 As a consequence, indiscriminate violence against civilians increases popular support for terrorist and insurgent groups.
 Terrorists and insurgents usually translate this increase into bigger cadres and increased violence against their political opponents.